Connection-Based Parenting - Part 1

 The omnipresence of technology, the pace of modern life, and the move away from more communal living, where close-knit communities share family responsibilities, are some of the reasons that American parents are struggling.
 Conversations and judgment about parenting, especially on social media, are also challenging for many parents.

 Parents also feel pressure to make sure kids “behave,” which often means following rules and meeting parents’ expectations.
 I often hear parents say, “I tried XYZ parenting strategy, and IT’S NOT WORKING!”
-They might mean, my kid is still protesting, or still lying, or still yelling, or still struggling, or still withdrawing.

-Shifting from a focus on obedience to a focus on connection and supporting development offers parents a north star for parents that increases confidence and provides a foundation for relationships through adulthood.
+Shifting from a focus on obedience to a focus on connection and supporting development offers parents a north star that increases confidence and provides a foundation for relationships through adulthood.
 It also acknowledges and works with - not against - a truth we know about kids’ and adults’ brains: we cannot think or reason well, or take logical steps when we are upset.
-Learning to soothe ourselves is a lifelong process, but one that kids need time - and adult support - to develop.
-And adults need support in order to support kids.
+Learning to soothe ourselves is a lifelong process, and one that kids need time and adult support to develop.

-• Sending a quick text to a parent friend for support before helping a child through a tough moment
+Send a quick text to a parent friend for support before helping a child through a tough moment

-• Slowing down to notice their own sadness before attending to a kiddo’s sadness
+Slow down to notice their own sadness before attending to a kiddo’s sadness

-If we prioritize connection, what does “IT’S WORKING!!” look like?
+When we prioritize connection, what does “IT’S WORKING!!” look like?

-• Kids know adults are around to help them grow up and to support them when times are tough.
+Kids know adults are around to help them grow up and to support them when times are tough.

-• Children and adolescents develop the confidence to overcome difficulties they face.
+Children and adolescents develop the confidence to overcome difficulties they face.

-• Kids and teens become adults who know they are valued and who treat themselves and others with respect in relationships, in workplace settings, and in the community.
+Kids and teens become adults who know they are valued and who treat themselves and others with respect in relationships, in workplace settings, and in the community.

 Cascade is offering support to parents now through Connection-Based Parenting therapy groups - the next groups start in April!